Jay2006sawant/WasmEdge/GSOC 2026/poc/POC_RESULTS.md

 ---

+## Reproducibility note

+All POCs are runnable from repository sources with sample CSV inputs checked in under each `pocX/samples/` directory.
+Reported numbers are sample-run outputs and should be treated as prototype evidence, not final production benchmark claims.

+---

 ## One-paragraph mentor-facing summary

 I implemented a 4-stage POC chain to de-risk the instruction refactor before core changes.
 POC-0 established memory-overhead motivation with baseline estimates.
 POC-1 validated the split storage data model and roundtrip correctness for a subset.
 POC-2 validated migration safety by proving legacy and split decode parity from the same byte stream.
 POC-3 validated runtime behavior parity for the subset and highlighted early performance overhead in the naive decode path, which I will address in later optimization phases after full correctness and integration.